Discord4J/Discord4J/docs/Reactions.md

 ### Emoji Manager

-Emoji Manager uses the [Emoji-Java](https://github.com/vdurmont/emoji-java) library.
-This way is really simple.
-Just use `EmojiManager#getForAlias(String)`.
-For the above result just simple do this:
+EmojiManager, from the [Emoji-Java](https://github.com/vdurmont/emoji-java) library, can be used to get an emoji by its shortcode.
+It returns an `Emoji` object which can be directly used in `IMessage#addReaction()` instead of `ReactionEmoji`.
+This should only be used when you have to get a unicode emoji by its name.
+All other forms are supported through `ReactionEmoji` and are much cleaner.
+For the same result as above just, just do this:

 Code:
 ```java